sinhong96/Ko-Bang-Cosmetic-App/README.md

 ## Our Demo App

-click this link to run our demo app
+Click this link to run our demo app

 [Ko-Bang Cosmetic Demo App](https://kobang-cosmetic.herokuapp.com/)